elastic/terraform-provider-elasticstack/docs/guides/elasticstack-kibana-rule.md

 ## Prerequisites

+This example assumes you have already set up your provider to access an Elastic Stack cluster or a Elastic Cloud deployment.

 To use the Kibana alerting features, you must have the appropriate feature privileges.
 For example, to create Stack rules such as the index threshold rule, you must have `all` privileges for the **Management > Stack Rules** feature in Kibana.
 To add rule actions and test connectors, you must also have `read` privileges for the **Actions and Connectors** feature in Kibana.